canonical/kafka-operator/docs/tutorial/t-manage-passwords.md

 The admin password under the result: `admin-password` should match whatever you passed in when you entered the command.

+[note]
-> **Note** When changing the admin password you will also need to update the admin password in the Kafka connection parameters, as the old password will no longer be valid.*
+ When changing the admin password you will also need to update the admin password in the Apache Kafka connection parameters, as the old password will no longer be valid.*
+[/note]

-### External Kafka users
+### External Apache Kafka users

-Unlike Admin management, the password management for external Kafka users is instead managed using relations.
+Unlike Admin management, the password management for external Apache Kafka users is instead managed using relations.
 Let's see this into play with the Data Integrator charm, that we have deployed in the previous part of the tutorial.

 #### Retrieve the password

-Similarly to the Kafka application, also the `data-integrator` exposes an action to retrieve the credentials, e.g.
+Similarly to the Apache Kafka application, also the `data-integrator` exposes an action to retrieve the credentials, e.g.

 ```shell
 juju run data-integrator/leader get-credentials